kcsodetz/hackathon-badge-builder/README.md

 ### Changing Table Card Logo

 The logo for the Table Cards is located in the root of the `res/` directory.
 The default logo can be changed by adding your logo to this directory and changing the name in `table-cards.py` if needed.

-## Running Scripts
+## Running the Scripts

 All scripts should be run through the command line.